 I have read some comments from retailers that say the odor is nothing to worry about.
 It’s not “dangerous.”

 Do you think someone might say this in order to keep people from getting refunds?

 Yeah, I think so too.

-Here’s what I know… when something smells really bad, my natural instinct is to move away quickly and make a really ugly face.
+Here’s what I know… when something smells really bad, my natural instinct is to move away quickly.

 Your body does that to PROTECT you.
 If my nose tells me to “get away” – then I know it is harming me.

 What is really scary is that many of the tufted rugs I see on the market today are made for kids.
 They have goofy designs on them, and some are cute… but the ones with the odors, I certainly would not want any kids around those.
 Or pets.

 The fourth common source of strong odors is chemical use and residue.
 In some rug making countries there can be some aggressive use of sometimes quite dangerous chemicals.

 For example, the production of viscose/rayon in both fabric and rugs is made through the use of carbon disulfide to make wood pulp into an artificial silk fiber.
 The toxicity of carbon disulfide is undisputed (if you would like to see the research on the harm created by the viscose-rayon industry, grab the book “Fake Silk: The Lethal History of Viscose Rayon” by Dr. Paul David Blanc).